pieris98/Protify/README.md

 ## Hyperparameter Optimization

-Protify integrates Weights & Biases (W&B) sweeps for automated hyperparameter optimization across all training modes (neural network probes, full fine-tuning, and hybrid probes).
+Protify uses Weights & Biases (W&B) for automated hyperparameter optimization across all training modes (neural network probes, full fine-tuning, and hybrid probes).
 This feature allows you to systematically search for optimal hyperparameters to maximize model performance.

 ### Overview